andreibesleaga/sustainability-loop-eval/README.md

 ## What this is

-This is the open evaluation package for the article *The Cybernetic Sustainability
+This is the evaluation package for the article *The Cybernetic Sustainability
 Loop: Governed Agentic Systems on a Sustainability Data Plane* (Andrei N.
 Besleaga, 2026).
 It contains the code, the data and the results behind every number the article states, so you can check them or re-run them yourself.
 It is a